rUser75/aah-manage/README.md

                         Name of the collection,required with --getCollectionList, --removeCollection, and --deleteCollection --repositoryName REPOSITORYNAME
-                        Name of the repository, required with --getCollectionList, --removeCollection, and --deleteCollection --sync REPOREMOTENAME
+                        Name of the repository, required with --getCollectionList, --removeCollection, and --deleteCollection --force               force the operation without asking for confirmation --sync REPOREMOTENAME
                         start sync of remote repository (Repo Managment).
-REPOREMOTENAME: community / rh-certified -k                    Allow insecure server connections when using SSL -v                    write verbose output
+REPOREMOTENAME: community / rh-certified --reclaimSpace        Trigger an asynchronous space reclaim operation.
+  -k                    Allow insecure server connections when using SSL -v                    write verbose output